 The medium is a go-between for the spirit world and the physical/animal kingdom, connecting an understanding beyond the tangible or physical proof.

-As a medium and an advocate for the conclusion of strictly physical standards as a qualifying measure, here’s a piece of common ether transference that you’ll have a very hard time proving and hopefully a much easier time feeling.
+As a medium and an advocate for the end of strictly physical standards as a qualifying measure, here’s a lengthy piece of common ether transference that you’ll have a very hard time proving and hopefully a much easier time feeling.

-Did you know that our cells are all connected within by a type of liquid in something called an extracellular matrix structure that behaves in a connected way? that we have consciously forgotten?
-Well, that’s what I was told by Delbert Skeet, the Bowen Technique practitioner, who helped wake up the cellular memories of my body giving me back the keys to my vehicle.Continue reading →
+Did you know that our cells are all connected within by a type of liquid in something called an extracellular matrix structure that behaves in a connected way that we have consciously forgotten?
+Well, that’s what I was told by Delbert Skeet, the Bowen Technique practitioner, who helped wake up my body’s cellular memories, giving me back the keys to my vehicle.Continue reading →